Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Work properly with appimage files, put emblems if not executable, warn user, treat like .desktop files.

+- [x] Bundle all resources, Icons, ui files, css files into a GReource.

+- [x] Allow changing the folder displayed in DING to any user folder, not just the $HOME/Desktop.
+Track changes to user.dirs-dirs from Xdg utilities, and write to it as well to set the users set 'Desktop' folder.
+Add ui to allow this.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.